 However, if your assignment or job is indefinite, the location of the assignment or job becomes your new tax home and you can't deduct your travel expenses while there.
-An assignment or job in a single location is considered indefinite if it is realistically expected to last for more than 1 year, whether or not it actually lasts for more than 1 year.
+An assignment or job in a single location is considered indefinite if it is realistically expected to last for more than 1 year, whether or not it actually lasts for more than 1 taxpayers.
+In order to deduct certain moving expenses, you must be an active member of the military and moving due to a permanent change of duty station.

 If your assignment is indefinite, you must include in your income any amounts you receive from your employer for living expenses, even if they are called "travel allowances" and you account to your employer for them.
 You may be able to deduct the cost of relocating to your new tax home as a moving expense.
 See Pub.
-521 for more information.
+3 for more information.

-For tax years beginning after December 2017 and before January 2026, the deduction of certain moving expenses is suspended for nonmilitary taxpayers.
-In order to deduct certain moving expenses, you must be an active member of the military and moving due to a permanent change of duty station.
+For tax years beginning after December 2017 and before January 2026, the deduction of certain CAUTION moving expenses is suspended for nonmilitary